rodcoffani/rodcoffani/README.md

 ## Hi there 👋

-It's nice to see you here, the pleasure is mine!

-## About me
 My name is Rodrigo Coffani and Im a brazilian dev.

 I've started coding in 2018 at high school and didn't stop since then, nice to meet you!